-A Sector Group should select and prioritize scenarios in accordance with their evaluation of the respective risk to the financial sector.
-Example sector groups are the Financial Services Information Sharing and Analysis Center (FS-ISAC), the Critical Infrastructure Partnership Advisory Council (CIPAC - US), the Association of Banks in Singapore (ABS-SG) and the Cross Market Operational Resilience Group (CMORG - UK).
+A sector group should select and prioritize scenarios in accordance with their evaluation of the respective risk to the financial sector.
+Example sector groups are the Financial Services Information Sharing and Analysis Center (FS-ISAC), the Critical Infrastructure Partnership Advisory Council (CIPAC - US), the Association of Banks in Singapore (ABS-SG) and the Cyber Cross Market Operational Resilience Group (CCG - UK).

-The Sector Group would identify a set of relevant threat scenarios based on the information sources.
-The Sector Group could also identify and define sub-scenarios, extending one or more of these variables, to provide more detailed threat scenarios.
-The FS-ISAC is currently developing a bi-annual financial sector specific threat intelligence scenario which meets the suggested requirements of this Framework.
+The sector group would identify a set of relevant threat scenarios based on the information sources.
+The sector group could also identify and define sub-scenarios, extending one or more of these variables, to provide more detailed threat scenarios.
+The FS-ISAC is producing a bi-annual financial sector specific threat intelligence scenario which meets the suggested requirements of this Framework.
 Firms and regulators may be able to use the FS-ISAC sector-wide intelligence to inform the scenarios used for their testing purposes and develop firm or country-specific sector threat profiles.

-Firms are encouraged to develop multiple scenarios for their testing purposes.
-Scenarios should incorporate various tools, techniques and procedures reported to be in use by real world adversaries.
+Firms are encouraged to develop multiple scenarios for testing purposes.
+Scenarios should incorporate various Tactics, Techniques and Procedures (TTPs) reported to be in use by real world adversaries.
 Testers should be given flexibility, within the bounds of the planned scope of the test, to pursue different attack methods to ensure a realistic testing environment while minimizing operational risk.